 Avalara is a third-party tax engine service that is useful when you have nexus in multiple locations.
 It holds up-to-the-minute tax rate data for thousands of sales tax jurisdictions around the world.
-Avalara automatically calculates the correct tax rates for your invoices by taking into account a variety of tax conditions including your nexus, the customer's location, tax types and tax rules.
+Avalara automatically calculates the correct tax rates for your billing documents (invoices, credit and debit memos) by taking into account a variety of tax conditions including your nexus, the customer's location, tax types and tax rules.

 It is particularly useful for customers who: